l-with/terraform-provider-ldap/docs/resources/entry.md

 - `case_sensitive_attribute_names` (List of String) list of attributes with case-sensitive names
 - `ignore_attribute_patterns` (List of String) list of attribute patterns to ignore
 - `ignore_attributes` (List of String) list of attributes to ignore
+- `restrict_attributes` (List of String) list of attributes to which operating is restricted.
+Defaults to `*`, which means 'all user attributes'.
+It can also contain operational attributes.

 ### Read-Only